-- Greenfield Park
+Greenfield Park

+Edensor Park

+Wetherill Park (Market Town)

+Canley Vale

+Wakeley

+Villawood
-There are in excess of 35 neighbourhood centres identified under the Fairfield Centres Study 2015.
-Each of these centres is zoned B1 Neighbourhood Centre under Fairfield LEP 2013 and are scattered throughout the LGA.

-Refer to Appendix A for a complete list of all centres and their structure/hierarchy
+There are in excess of 35 smaller neighbourhood centres identified under the Fairfield Centres Study 2015 and these are scattered throughout the LGA.
+Each of these centres whilst also being zoned E1 Local Centre is affected by Additional local provisions under clause 6.3 - Maximum gross floor area for certain development in Zone E1 of Fairfield LEP 2013.
+The aim of these provisions is to ensure that future development is compatible with the prevailing character and amenity of surrounding land and that the scale and function of a centre are appropriate to its location.
+Refer to Appendix A for a complete list of all centres and their structure/hierarchy.